-Congratulations 2021 GPLA Winners
+Congratulations 2023 GPLA Winners

-The U.S. Environmental Protection Agency (EPA) also awarded additional Green Power Leadership Awards to five winners.
+The U.S. Environmental Protection Agency (EPA) also awarded Green Power Leadership Awards to five winners.
 More information about U.S. EPA’s awards is available at the U.S. EPA’s Green Power Leadership Awards page.

 Center for Resource Solutions Awards